 Celebrating how Disney music inspires people worldwide, Harmonious takes place on the water of World Showcase Lagoon and includes large-scale floats, LED panels, fountains, lights, fireworks and lasers.

-The fountains seen above will also be a permanent fixture and visible for guests to enjoy during the day.
+The fountains seen above are a permanent fixture and visible for guests to enjoy during the day.
 (Sometimes get to enjoy them.
 We were honestly expecting them to act as a fountain more than what they do.)

 La Crêperie de Paris (opened October 1, 2021)